Finch-API/finch-docs/docs/3-Quickstart.md

 ```
 <!-- type: tab-end -->

 Copy, paste, and run the commend in your terminal.
-This `curl` command is going to make an HTTP POST command which will exchange our authorization header (our client_id and client_secret which is base64 encoded) and our newly generated authorization code for an access token.
+This `curl` command is going to make an HTTP POST request which will exchange our authorization header (our client_id and client_secret which is base64 encoded) and our newly generated authorization code for an access token.

 In [OAuth2](https://oauth.net/2/) terms, the authorization `code` represents a user consenting your application access to their system.
 The `access_token` represents your application's access to your user's system.